 Caden Deutscher, Coach Weber, and Kobe Deutscher at the Washington State High School Track and Field Championships

-There are some special moments that I will always cherish from my coaching career.
+There are some memorable moments that I will always cherish from my coaching career.
 I have been blessed to coach some amazing young men and young women over the years.

 Just one day later, Sophomore Kobe Deutscher did it again.
 He won the state 800-meter title.

-The joy began to flow once more when Senior Caden Deutscher won the state championship in the 3200 meters running close to the state small state record with brother Kobe finishing second.
+The joy began to flow once more when Senior Caden Deutscher won the state championship in the 3200 meters running close to the state's small state record, with brother Kobe finishing second.

 Words cannot convey the happiness I felt for both of these brothers as each shared the victories and podium of the day.
 It was one of those rare life experiences where everything came together just at the right time.
-It was like something out of a Hollywood script only it was real life.
+It was like something out of a Hollywood script, only in real life.

 I will always cherish the incredible blessing of coaching these two marvelous student-athletes and even greater human beings.
-Their parents have raised incredibly strong yet humble young men.
+Their parents have raised powerful yet humble young men.

 Pope John Paul II High School, Lacey WA (JPII for short) is ten years old and has about 95 students.

 Note: Tim Sellars from JPII won the state shot put title later at the state meet.
 Tim had a fantastic day too!
 Tim became the first student-athlete in JPII history to win a state championship in a field event.